pefaro/sql-docs/docs/relational-databases/backup-restore/sql-server-backup-to-url.md

 -   Appending to existing backup blobs is not supported.
 Backups to an existing blob can only be overwritten by using the **WITH FORMAT** option.
 However, when using file-snapshot backups (using the **WITH FILE_SNAPSHOT** argument), the **WITH FORMAT** argument is not permitted to avoid leaving orphaned file-snapshots that were created with the original file-snapshot backup.

 -   Backup to multiple blobs in a single backup operation is only supported using block blobs and using a Shared Access Signature (SAS) token rather than the storage account key for the SQL Credential.

+-   Restore from secondary region is not supported

 -   Specifying **BLOCKSIZE** is not supported for page blobs.